kubernetes/enhancements/keps/sig-node/1664-node-ips/README.md

 break, since `Node.Status.Addresses` was always theoretically dual-stack.

-The alternative to this would be to make it so that if you pass no `--node-ips` you always get a single-stack IPv4 cluster, even in a dual-stack environment, which seems non-future-friendly.
+The alternative to this would be to make it so that the default value for `--node-ips` was `ipv4` rather than `ipv4,ipv6`, so that if you pass no `--node-ips` you always get a single-stack IPv4 cluster, even in a dual-stack environment.
+But this seems non-future-friendly.

 We can also phase this functionality in over several releases if we wanted.
 In the first release, we only return IPv6 addresses if you